outstandn/fomcon/README.md

 - Change current working directory to "fomconpy": cd fomcon

 # Using Fomconpy's GUI
-The FOMCONpy has two GUI's
+The FOMCONpy has three GUI's

 ## Fractional-Order Viwer
 The fractional-order system viewer can be accessed by starting a command prompt, navigating to the directory of your downloaded source, then run the follwoing command: